Last updated: March 2026

 Mistake #3: Ignoring the Illinois consent requirement

-If you use video interview AI for candidates in Illinois, you must get written consent before analysis.
-This is a hard requirement with per-candidate penalties ($500-$1,000).
+If you use video interview AI for candidates in Illinois, you are generally required to get written consent before analysis.
+This is a hard requirement with potential per-candidate penalties (typically $500-$1,000 under BIPA).
 Easy to comply with, but companies forget.

 Mistake #4: Generic "we use technology" disclosures